wp-plugins/snipi-for-wordpress-media-library-and-nextgen-gallery/readme.txt

 RELEASE INFORMATION
 ---------------
-Snipi for Wordpress 1.2.0.
+Snipi for Wordpress 1.2.1.
-Released on August 7, 2009.
+Released on September 10, 2009.

-CHANGELOG: 1.2.0
+CHANGELOG: 1.2.1
 ----------------
+* Fixed bug: Image that has title or description containing special characters cannot be sent to NextGen Gallery properly
-* Major improvements in core functionality
+* Minor changes in user interface
-* More stable and more secure
-* Automatically inserts title and description defined on Snipi.com in Wordpress Mode
-* Automatically inserts title, description and tags defined on Snipi.com in NGG Mode
+* Updated language files

 FEATURES: